 Which Makes and Models Does Shift to Park Affect?

 The Shift to Park issue primarily affects certain models of General Motors (GM) vehicles, particularly involving Chevrolet and GMC.
-You may encounter this defect if you drive a Chevrolet Malibu, Chevrolet Volt, Chevrolet Traverse, or Chevrolet Blazer.
+You may encounter this defect if you drive a Chevy Malibu, Chevrolet Volt, Chevrolet Traverse, or Chevrolet Blazer.
 The GMC Acadia is another model that experiences similar concerns.

 Specifically, the Shift to Park defect is prevalent in 2016-2019 Chevrolet Malibu, 2016-2019 Chevrolet Volt, 2018-2019 Chevrolet Traverse, 2017-2018 GMC Acadia and 2019 models of the Chevrolet Blazer.
 Affected vehicle owners, might experience difficulty shutting off and locking your car due to the Shift to Park defect.